MaximeKjaer/kjaer.io/README.md

     image: splash-image.jpg
     fallback-color: "#0f45b7"
     description: This is a sample post showing how everything that you can do with this Jekyll site.
-    published: false # Defaults to true.
+    published: false #Defaults to true.
-    comments: false # Defaults to true.
+    comments: false #Defaults to true.
+    unlisted: true #Defaults to false.
     ---

     Using the YAML Front Matter (everything above this sentence) is mandatory.
 Filling out the post and title fields is more than highly recommended.

     This text will be the post's body, and will also be shown on the front page's preview.

     ## Code